joinmarket-webui/jamdocs/docs/market/fees.md

 ## Earning Maker Fees

-As mentioned above, you can use the [Earn][earn] tab to earn maker fees yourself.[^fn-home-mining] Simply choose an offer type, select how many fees you would like to earn, and press "Start Earning!"
+As mentioned above, you can use the [Earn][earn] tab to earn maker fees yourself.
+Simply choose an offer type, select how many fees you would like to earn, and press "Start Earning!"

 Make sure to check the [orderbook][orderbook] to compare your offer with current market rates.
 If your offer isn't competetive, nobody will take you up on it and you will earn zero sats.

 [orderbook]: orderbook.md

-[^fn-home-mining]: You can also mine yourself to earn mining fees, but that's outside of the scope of Jam.
-We refer the curious reader to [econoalchemist's home mining guide](https://archive.ph/TLIay) instead.

 [:octicons-arrow-right-24: FAQ: How much can I earn?][faq-earn]